vanakenm/hyf-frontend-template/planning/DataBase.md

 ### Data Insertion Example

+#### If you created a database using a sql file, then you do not need to do the actions described below in this section.
+The information below describes filling in data using sql-queries

 Here are sample SQL queries for inserting data for three food providers, two user accounts, and weekly plans starting from September 9, 2024